What are the top big data stocks? Here’s an overview of 10 top companies that investors may want to consider.

-The definition of big data is being redefined each and every single day as we adopt new technologies and new products that depend on data.
+The definition of big data is being redefined each and every single day as we adopt new technologies and new products based on data collection and analytics.

-With that in mind, Investing News Network (INN) looks at the 10 top companies engaged in big data.
-The companies below are listed in order of market cap size from largest to smallest, with all numbers and figures current as of market close on July 26, 2018.
+With that in mind, Investing News Network has gathered the 10 top big data companies covered in Markets and Markets’ report on the big data industry.
+The big data stocks below are listed in order of market cap size from largest to smallest, with all numbers and figures current as of market close on November 30, 2020.

 2. Amazon (NASDAQ:AMZN)

-AWS, much like Google Cloud, helps users to build and deploy big data analytics applications with the ability to scale up any big data application including data warehousing, clickstream analytics and internet of things (IoT) processing.
+AWS helps users build and deploy big data analytics applications with the ability to scale up any big data application, including data warehousing, clickstream analytics and IoT processing.
 The company claims that its AWS platform is the most complete solution for big data.
-Like many others on the list, AWS uses machine learning to help its consumers on big data.
+Like many others on this list, AWS uses machine learning to help its consumers harness big data.

 6. Oracle (NYSE:ORCL)

-Oracle, a company that’s primarily focused on cloud, hardware and services, has been in the business for over three decades.
+Oracle, a top big data stock that’s primarily focused on cloud, hardware and services, has been in the business for over three decades.

-The company claims to simply big data with its solutions enabling users to manage both traditional and new data sets on a single cloud platform.
-The company lets users to bring in data and integrate with its system which can help users in storing and process the data.
-Further, using artificial intelligence, the processed data can be analysed and consumed.
+The company claims to simplify big data with its solutions, enabling users to manage both traditional and new datasets on a single cloud platform.
+Oracle lets users to bring in data to integrate with its system, which can help users store and process the data.
+Further, using artificial intelligence, the processed data can be analyzed and consumed.

 8. IBM (NYSE:IBM)

-Founded in 1911, information technology giant IBM provides integration solutions that leverage on data and knowledge of business process.
+Founded in 1911, information technology giant IBM provides integration solutions that leverage data and knowledge of business processes.

 IBM is betting on big data through its hybrid SQL engine Hadoop ecosystem and open-source software such as Apache Hadoop and Apache Spark, which offer “cost-effective, flexible data processing and storage tools designed to handle the volume of data being generated today.”